- Bolt cutters

 - Wear gloves (rubber gloves are the safest bet).

 - If your clothes get saturated with wet cement, remove them, thoroughly rinse your skin and change into clean clothes before going back to work.

+Round over the outside corners with an edging tool.
 Make the first pass with the edger and groover when the concrete is just beginning to firm up to form the rough shape.
-Use them to push the aggregate (gravel in the concrete mix) away from the rounded edges (Photo 14).
+Use them to push the aggregate (gravel in the concrete mix) away from the rounded edges.
+Use a back-and-forth motion in a 1- to 2-ft. area, lifting the leading edge on each pass and working your way down the sidewalk edge.
 The next pass gives a more finished shape as the concrete begins to harden.
 One last time polishes the final shape and smoothes out inconsistencies.
 Always work the concrete from where you poured first.
 Avoid overworking the concrete.
 Your goal is to create a flat, ridge-free surface for the broom finish.
 If you tool the surface too much, you'll weaken it.

 Tip: If the concrete “gets away from you” (sets up faster than you can finish it), just concentrate on getting the hand floating, edging and brooming done and forget the control joints for now.
 You can always rent a diamond masonry saw and cut in the 1-in. deep control joints another day.
 Focus first on getting a good-looking surface.

 Cut in control joints every 5 to 6 ft. with a groover.
 Plan your cuts by measuring the length of the pour and evenly dividing it so all the segments are about the same length.
 During the first pass, use a straight board held perpendicular to the forms for guiding the groover.